 Now, look back at those lines above.
-Circle the three places that this code uses a syntactic feature we've not really seen before yesterday's class and reading, and in the space below, write down what each of them means or does.
+Identify the three places that this code uses a syntactic feature we've not really seen before Wednesday's class and reading, and in your notebook, write down what each of them means or does.
 (You'll probably want to refer back to your book or notes for this.)